CUAHSI/gallery/project-documents/design.md

   - Provide a mechanism to host and advertise CUAHSI technical services and initiatives.
   - Provide web landing pages for all CUAHSI-hosted web applications.

+Selling Points / Key Features
+- a way to highlight apps/code that is different from HydroShare discover.
+Also more general than HS since content can "live" in various repositories.
+- distinguish between high and low quality content.

 ### 1.1 Inspiration

 - matplotlib gallery